ntop/ntopng/doc/nedge/src/routing.rst

 route the traffic along with its current status.
 A broken chain icon next to the interface name indicates that the interface link is currently down.

-The gateway status can be one:
+The gateway status can be one of the below:

-  - **Up**, the gateway is currently up and it can correctly route the packets to the configured *monitor address*.
+  - **Up**: the gateway is currently up and it can correctly route the packets to the configured *monitor address*.

-  - **Down**, the gateway is currently down or it cannot correctly route the packets to the configured *monitor address*.
+  - **Down**: the gateway is currently down or it cannot correctly route the packets to the configured *monitor address*.

-  - **Unreachable**, if there is currently no way for nEdge to reach the gateway IP address.
+  - **Unreachable**: there is currently no way for nEdge to reach the gateway IP address.
 This can be caused by an interface link down or by a misconfigured gateway/interface network.
+Usually a static IP has not been configured or the DHCP is not assigning an IP address.

 Statistics for individual physical interfaces are available as well.
 To see them, click on the interface name from the above gateways status view.
 This opens a page with interface details.